arsanig/msg-system/README.md

 I chose to make a SPA due to the simplicity of the application.
 SPAs serve all the static files first and only make JSON responses from the server.
 All this allows for a faster and more responsive experience.

+> To fix:
+> - Error handling
+> - Fix separation of concerns with routing
+> - Tests
+> - Allow for larger JSON payloads

 ## Architecture

 A simple archecture diagram of the app [here](https://imgur.com/a/YOKvw25).